aws-samples/eksctl-cluster-provision/README.md

 # EKS Cluster Demo

-The purpose of this repository is to demonstrate the use of [eksclt](https://eksctl.io) to provision an EKS cluster in high availability in your AWS account.
+The purpose of this repository is to demonstrate the use of [eksclt](https://eksctl.io) to provision an EKS cluster in high availability in your AWS account with managed node groups.

 * This demo was tested in us-east-1 (Viginia) region.